onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator.md

-# How to Become a Validator on the Onomy Network
+# Become a Validator on the Onomy Network

 ## What Do I Need?
 Minimum Requirements: